Dispatch's Second Chance (and The Game Awards Predictions)

 really enjoying playing, watching, playing this game while like eating.

-And it is i don't want to be shaken out of my chill dispatch sesh because like all of a sudden the a big a prompt appears on the screen
+And it is, I don't want to be shaken out of my chill dispatch sesh because like all of a sudden a big A prompt appears on the screen.

-are your what happens in your like dialogue choices are they timed still yeah there's still timed those are still timed the only other setting that there is is there's like a hacking mini game that you will do sometimes while you are dispatching which you can do sort of in lieu of like taking a guess at whether or not your heroes are going to be up to this particular challenge you just do this hacking minigame you can affect like you can you know choose an option of whether or not those have like fail states or, or not.
+The only other setting that there is is there's like a hacking mini game that you will do sometimes while you are dispatching, which you can do sort of in lieu of like taking a guess at whether or not your heroes are going to be up to this particular challenge.

-but it's really interesting, like really accomplished nuance he's doing, like, with, with not a ton dynamically, dynamically, like, from an emotional sense.
-Yeah, he was very.
+but it's really interesting, like really accomplished nuance he's doing, like with not a ton dynamically from an emotional sense.
+Yeah, he was very

-Jeffrey Wright is also in it, and he's an incredible.
+Jeffrey Wright is also in it.
+He's an incredible

-There's a lot of the critical role folks who are in here, which like obviously, like, they know what the fuck they're doing.
+There's a lot of the critical role folks who are in here, which like obviously they know what the fuck they're doing.
 Laura Bailey turns in a powerhouse, truly hysterical performance.

 a term we learned when we were vying to get in the Trolls 2 movie of stunt casting of like some streamers like

-I forget the guys, Charlie Moist Critical Guy plays Sonar, one of the characters.
+I forget the guy's Charlie Moist Critical Guy plays sonar, one of the characters.
+Like,

 very, very compelling.
-I keep coming back to it, and it's not just that it's like compelling, cliffhangery, good storytelling.
+I keep coming back to it.

-I don't know, it's a story about a bunch of fuck-ups who are kind of nice to each, like eventually form a pretty sort of loving misfit family.
+I don't know.
+It's a story about a bunch of fuck-ups who are kind of nice to each other, like eventually form a pretty sort of loving misfit family.

 And that format has been beaten to death and done so many different times.
-And so, I think it's like pretty remarkable how good a job it does telling that sort of
+And so I think it's like pretty remarkable how good a job it does telling that sort of familiar it is

-What's the quantum break?
-You know, that I think is like the closest.
-I mean, I can't think of anything else that's even in the in in this neck of the woods.
+what's the quantum break?
+You know, that, that I think is like the closest.
+I mean, I can't think of anything else that's even in the, in the, in the neck, this neck of the woods.

 But like,

-by hewing closer to TV and making it less like a video game, I think they actually made it more successful.
-Where like
+by stick, by hewing closer to TV and making it less like a video game, I think they actually made it more successful.
+Yeah.

 Quantum Break seemed to want to bring more game into it.
 And I feel like that made the pacing just.

 high-octane action sequences are usually like a circle moving around a map.
-Yeah, and even if they weren't, it's obviously much cheaper to do a locked-down
+Yeah, and even if they weren't, it's obviously much cheaper to do a lockdown

-animated scene than it is to like fully program the whole level.
+animated scene than it is to like fully program a whole level.

 Yeah, it's so cool.